Paul Stojanovich: Career

-His father, Chester Stojanovich, was an entomologist with a doctorate from Stanford and his mother, Martha Stojanovich, was one of the first women to work at the Centers for Disease Control.
+Stojanovich's father, Chester Stojanovich, was an entomologist with a doctorate from Stanford and his mother, Martha Stojanovich, was one of the first women to work at the Centers for Disease Control.
 Martha was diagnosed with schizophrenia shortly after he was born.

 As a teenager, Stojanovich became an avid photographer, saving his money to buy an expensive Hasselblad camera and getting his own darkroom in his father's barn in Campbell, California.
-At the age of 13 he won the respect of Graham Nash, an avid photographer, and began to collaborate with him.
+At the age of 13 he won the respect of and began collaborating with photographer Graham Nash.
 At 16, he dropped out of high school and started taking film-making classes.

-His interest in policing began when he was attending high school in San Jose, often listening to his police scanner and subscribing to a CHP magazine.
+His interest in policing began while attending high school in San Jose, often listening to his police scanner and subscribing to a CHP magazine.
 In 1973, at 17, Stojanovich met San Jose Police Officer Nate Jaeger who allowed him to ride along with him on patrol.
 Stojanovich filmed Jaeger's assignments on Super 8 film.
-The same year, Stojanovich produced his first 16mm short film called Two Bits featuring Jaeger.
-Stojanovich later filmed Jaegers' friends at the Santa Clara County Sheriff's Office Narcotics unit; the film became the Emmy award–winning documentary Narco.
+That same year, Stojanovich produced his first 16mm short film: Two Bits featuring Jaeger.
+Stojanovich later filmed Jaeger's friends at the Santa Clara County Sheriff's Office Narcotics unit; the film became the Emmy award–winning documentary Narco.

 Stojanovich then spent a few years working as a cameraman for then NBC affiliate KRON.
-While working at KRON, he met one of his heroes, photographer Ansel Adams, who was particularly interested in the workings of his video camera.
+At KRON, he met one of his heroes, photographer Ansel Adams, who was particularly interested in the workings of his video camera.
 He also worked as a field producer for the ABC News magazine 20/20 and was creative consultant on Oliver Stone's film Natural Born Killers.

 After serving as a field producer for the reality show COPS in 1989 and then producing and creating the ABC series American Detective, Stojanovich served as executive producer on a series of crime reality shows, including World's Scariest Police Chases and Ultimate Police Challenge.

 The Beaverton, Oregon Police Department made Stojanovich an Honorary Special Reserve Officer.